Selling a Vehicle in Alaska

 The seller is required to give the title to the buyer when the vehicle is delivered to the new owner.
 To properly transfer a title, the seller(s) must sign where indicated on the title and complete the assignment to the new owner.

 Please Note: If there is an "AND" conjunction on the front of the title, ALL owners must sign where indicated to release the title.
 With an "OR" conjunction, only one of the owners is required to sign to release the title.

 To protect yourself from further liability for the vehicle after you have sold it, take the following precautions:

-- Complete the Notice of Vehicle Sale for Transfer attached to the bottom of the original title or a Notice of Transfer Pending(Form 820).
+- Complete the Notice of Vehicle Sale for Transfer attached to the bottom of the original title.
 Send or deliver this to DMV as soon as possible.
 The mailing address is shown at the bottom of this page.
-You are also welcome to send an email message to DMV or to record the sale online
+You are also welcome to send an email message to DMV or to record the sale online.

 - Complete the Assignment of Vehicle Title by Owner on the title where indicated, paying close attention to specific locations for printed name and signature of owner.
 Give the original title to the buyer.

 Please Note: A Bill of Sale is not valid for ownership transfer, however, it is a good idea to have the buyer sign a bill of sale stating that they purchased the vehicle from you on a specific date.
 Be sure it includes the serial number and description of the vehicle, the buyer and seller's printed names, the date of the sale, and signatures of both the buyer and seller.
 This could be invaluable if the buyer receives parking tickets, etc. on the vehicle after the vehicle is no longer in your possession.

 - If your vehicle has personalized/specialty plates, remove the plates upon sale.
 The buyer will be issued a new set of plates at no additional charge, and can pick up the vehicle after transferring it to their name.